 Conservation of momentum

-When we examine the airflow around a there’s a few a wing, we can see the airflow split as it meets the leading edge of the wing.
-At this point the air flow above the leading edge narrows, and the flow below expands.
+When we examine the airflow around a wing, we can see the airflow split as it meets the leading edge of the wing.
+At this point, the air flowing above the leading edge narrows, and the flow below expands.
 This is not due to the aerofoil shape, but due to the nature of the airflow around the wing, in fact, the result is similar for a flat wing, or a flat plate.
 The narrower airflow above the wing has a higher velocity than below the wing, resulting in a lower pressure above the wing than below, the pressure differential then creates lift.

 The right answer

-Did you learn something new today?
+Did you learn something new here?
 Or do you have another answer for what makes airplanes fly?
+Have you experimented with theories using paper planes?
 We’d love to hear from you in the comments below if you agree or if you’ve got a different view.